d-sandborn/pyTRACE/README.md

     atm_co2_trajectory=9
 )
 ```
 which returns an xarray dataset containing C<sub>anth</sub> at the specified dates and times, its uncertainties, and associated dic, age, and preformed properties.
 Note that the result below doesn't agree exactly with TRACEv1, which gives C<sub>anth</sub> = [47.7869, 79.8749] for the same inputs.
+The reasons for this disagreement being investigated.

 ```
 >>> output